imagej/imagej.github.io/_pages/plugins/morpholibj.md

 Both extended maxima and minima are computed using the geodesic reconstruction algorithm.
 More details can be found in the book of Soille (2003). {% include thumbnail src='/media/MorphoLibJ-grains-regional-and-extended-maxima.png' title='Regional and extended maxima on a grey-level image.
 Left: original image.
 Middle: result of regional maxima.
 Right: result of extended maxima.'%}

-The following operations are available in the {% include bc content='Plugins | MorphoLibJ'%} menu:
+The following operations are available in the {% include bc path='Plugins | MorphoLibJ'%} menu:

 -   **Regional Min / Max**: compute regional minima or extrema in grey level or binary image, with specified connectivity.
 -   **Regional Min / Max 3D**: compute regional minima or extrema in 3D grey level or binary image, with specified connectivity.